Linguistics Department, University of Geneva

-I defended my PhD in linguistics in June 2013, at the University of Southern California where I trained under the supervision of
+I completed my PhD in syntax and semantics at the University of Southern California in 2014.

-During my PhD, I have spent a year as a visiting research associate at
+During my PhD, I spent a semester as

 a visiting PhD student at the Massachusetts Institute of Technology